VaidehiBhagane/HealBharat_Task2_TourTravel_Website/README.md

 *Task 2 - Design and Implement a Database for a Tour and Travel Website

-# Travel Website Database Project

-This project contains the SQL scripts for creating, populating, and retrieving data from a travel website database.
+This contains the SQL scripts for creating, populating, and retrieving data from a travel website database.

 ## Files